vaibhavswire/publicbookshelf/README.md

 15. Published eight papers included as pdfs separately.
 16. Three research papers in PDF added.
 17. Added one research paper in PDF.
+18. Added a conclusive but controversiable research paper, open to discussion